-- Its name and address (including any business address, if different) and its electronic mailing address, - 2.
-Its purpose,

-- 3. The names and addresses of its officers, highly compensated employees, contact person, custodian of records, and members of its Board of Directors, - 4.
-The name and address of, and relationship to, any related entities (within the meaning of section 168(h)(4)), and - 5.
-Whether it intends to claim an exemption from filing Form 8872 or Form 990 (Form 990-EZ).
+- 1. Its name and address (including any business address, if different) and its electronic mailing address; - 2.
+Its purpose; - 3.
+The names and addresses of its officers, highly compensated employees, contact person, custodian of records, and members of its board of directors: - 4.
+The name and address of, and relationship to, any related entities (within the meaning of section 168(h)(4)); and - 5.
+Whether it intends to claim an exemption from filing Form 8872.
+Form 990, or Form 990-EZ.

 Employer identification number.
-Before filing Form 8871, the political organization must have its own EIN even if it has no employees.
-If your organization needs an EIN, you can apply for one:
+If your organization needs an EIN, you can apply for one online.
+Click on the Employer ID Numbers (EINs) link at IRS.gov/businesses/small.

-- Online Click on the Employer ID Numbers (EINs) link at www.irs.gov/businesses/small. - By telephone at 1-800-829-4933 from 7:00 am to 10:00 pm in the organization's local time zone. - By mailing or faxing Form SS-4

-If you previously applied for an EIN and have not yet received it, or you are unsure whether you have an EIN, please call our toll-free customer account services number, 1-877-829-5500, for assistance.
+If you previously applied for an EIN and haven't yet received it, or you are unsure whether you have an EIN, please call our toll-free customer account services number, 1-877-829-5500, for assistance.

 Due dates.
 The initial Form 8871 must be filed within 24 hours of the date on which the organization was established.
-If there is a material change an amended Form 8871 must be filed within 30 days of the material change.
-When the organization terminates its existence, it must file a final Form 8871 within 30 days of termination.
+If there is a material change, an amended Form 8871 must be filed within 30 days of the material change.
+When the organization terminates its existence, it must file a final Form 8871 within 30 days of ter-

-If the due date falls on a Saturday, Sunday, or legal holiday, the organization may file on the next business day.
+If the due date falls on a Saturday, Sunday, or legal holiday, the organization can file on the next business day.

 How to file.
-An organization must file Form 8871 electronically via the IRS Internet website at www.irs.gov/polorgs (Keyword: political orgs).
+An organization must file Form 8871 electronically via the IRS Internet website at IRS.gov/polorgs (Keyword: political orgs).

-Form 8453-X. After electronically submitting Form 8871, the political organization must print, sign, and mail Form 8453-X to the IRS.
-Upon receipt of the Form 8453-X, the IRS will send the organization a username and password that must be used to file an amended or final Form 8871 or to electronically file Form 8872.
+Form 8453-X, Political Organization Declaration for Electronic Filing of Notice of Section 527 Status.
+After electronically submitting the initial Form 8871, the political organization must print, sign, and mail Form 8453-X to the IRS.
+Upon receipt of the Form 8453-X, the IRS will send the organization a username and password that must be used to file an amended or final Form 8871 or to electronically file Form 8872